philla2020/go-aware/content/en/docs/Getting started/_index.md

 ## Try it out!

-Regardless of the method you chose, to check that the installation is working, try this command:
+Regardless of the method you chose, to check if the installation is working, try this command:
 ```
 $ go version
 ```